 Unless your doctor has advised otherwise, a seizure in a child with epilepsy that ends after a couple of minutes does not usually require a trip to the emergency room.

-It is always good to talk to your doctor in advance and plan on what to do if your child has a prolonged seizure so you can have an emergency plan.
+*It is always good to talk to your doctor in advance on what to do if your child has a prolonged seizure so you can have an emergency plan in place.

 Some people have convulsive seizures that are prolonged— several minutes—or seizures that sometimes occur in clusters.